squaredup/samples/README.md

 # SquaredUp Samples
 SquaredUp Samples is for sharing dashboards, scripts and snippets with the wider community.
 In this project you will find useful samples to enhance your experiance of building amazing dashboards in SquaredUp:

-* [Dashboards](https://github.com/squaredup/samples/tree/master/dashboards) - built by the community, JSON exports that can be configured and used to quickstart your dashboarding projects.
+* [Dashboards](https://github.com/squaredup/samples/tree/master/dashboards) - built by the community, JSON exports that can be configured and used to quick start your dashboarding projects.
-* [EAM PowerShell Montiors](https://github.com/squaredup/samples/tree/master/eam-powershell-monitors) - sample scripts for custom montioring in SquaredUp Enterprise Applications.
+* [EAM PowerShell Monitors](https://github.com/squaredup/samples/tree/master/eam-powershell-monitors) - sample scripts for custom monitoring in SquaredUp Enterprise Applications.
-* [KQL](https://github.com/squaredup/samples/tree/master/kql) - sample Kusto Query Language scripts for visualizaing data in the SquaredUp Azure dashboard tiles.
+* [KQL](https://github.com/squaredup/samples/tree/master/kql) - sample Kusto Query Language scripts for visualizing data in the SquaredUp Azure dashboard tiles.
 * [Mustache & Custom Labels](https://github.com/squaredup/samples/tree/master/mustache-and-custom-labels) - sample snippets for manipulating data in visualizations.
-* [PowerShell](https://github.com/squaredup/samples/tree/master/powershell) - sample scripts for visualizaing data in the SquaredUp PowerShell dashboard tiles.
+* [PowerShell](https://github.com/squaredup/samples/tree/master/powershell) - sample scripts for visualizing data in the SquaredUp PowerShell dashboard tiles.
-* [SQL](https://github.com/squaredup/samples/tree/master/sql) - sample scripts for visualizaing data in the SquaredUp SQL dashboard tiles.
+* [SQL](https://github.com/squaredup/samples/tree/master/sql) - sample scripts for visualizing data in the SquaredUp SQL dashboard tiles.

 ## Where to get help
 - [SquaredUp Community Answers](https://community.squaredup.com/) - Community Forums